Interest rate stays at 5%: what does it mean for you?

 So always take the following with a pinch of salt.
 But here’s the current thinking.

-So the majority thinking at the previous six meetings, stretching back to September, was to pause further hikes to see if enough had been done already.
+The majority thinking at the previous seven meetings, stretching back to September, was to pause further hikes to see if enough had been done already.

-Well, the latest inflation figure of 2%, hits the Bank of England’s target!
-So job done right?
-Well almost.
-The Bank still thinks inflation will now start going back up by the end of the year to 2.5%.
-Then it predicts it’ll be down to 1.9% in two years and 1.6% in three years.
+Well, the inflation figure has been 2.2%, for the last two months, slightly over the Bank of England’s target of 2%.
+The Bank still thinks inflation will start going back up by the end of the year to 2.5% (though that’s down to energy price changes), before falling again.

 But as ever, none of this is guaranteed!